fanjumeng/fanjumeng.github.io/_pages/allnews.md

 Our lab website go alive today!
 The lab will officially start on September 1st, 2024!<br>
 <br>
 <br>
+**September 2024** <br>
+Great news for the new semester!
+Three undergraduate students - Brandon, Christian and Krithik joined the lab.
+Welcome! <br>
 <br>
 <br>
 <br>